Holidays at Disneyland Resorts Are More Festive Than Ever

 For times and all the info on the holiday entertainment visit Disneyland here: https://disneyland.disney.go.com/entertainment/disneyland/

-Tips on visiting during the holidays with a child or young adult on the spectrum.
+Tips on viewing holiday parades with a child or young adult on the spectrum.

 As for the attractions with holiday overlays, they are always busy.
 Hit them as early as you can, use your DAS to get a return time or a fastpass and if the fastpass lines are long, ask for alternate entry to the attraction via exit.
 Maxpass is another valuable tool (additional cost of $10 per person, per day)

 Disney California Adventure

-So here are some of the highlights during Disneyland California Adventure's Festival of Holidays!
+So here are some of the highlights during Disney California Adventure's Festival of Holidays!

 Disney ¡Viva Navidad!
 Street Party: Join this Latin-American street party filled with dancing, music and singing!
 Daily shows.